For LWS .25, LWS .32 and LWS .380

 As to the defects that cannot be seen, the good news is that these are usually more annoying than anything else.

-Even a severely reduced load will cycle the LWS.32 action and a double load will not hurt it.
+Even a severely reduced load will cycle the LWS.32 action.
 The barrel is too short for a bullet to get stuck ~ a primer alone will launch the bullet ~ and the gun is strong enough to survive a proof load.
 (I have had guns cycle and feed the next round on just a primer load.)

 Occasionally a batch of ammo will exhibit a few primers that need a second trigger pull for ignition.
 The advantage of a D-A only pistol that fires from a full hammer down position over one that only fires from a partially cocked state is that a quick second pull is possible without retracting the slide.
 In almost all instances a second pull will set off the defective primer.
 Rarely is the primer a total dud.